I’d like to ask a quick question. Can you name some nagging thing that you want or need to get done but you just can’t start it?

 For years I’ve wanted a way to continue to support people to reach goals after they finished the Seeing My Time Course.
 Our beautiful online classroom platform is finally making that goal possible.
 It is easy to use and accessible on your phone.
 Each day you will get a tip or inspiration to help you break down your goal and create action around it.

-We will be launching this challenge starting on the first of May.
-If you would like to join us, please sign up here!
+We will be launching this challenge starting on the first of May 2018.
 The cost will be $19.95.
 You will receive an email when the cart is open for payment and registration.

 Little by little…